PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ![](https://i.imgur.com/nD9CW7V.png)

 In summary, this selects all of the `circle` elements.
 It then sets the `cx` attribute of each `circle` to the result of a callback function.
 That callback function runs for each `circle` and takes the "run" data object associated with that `circle` and finds its `date` property (remember it's a string, e.g. `'October 3, 2017 at 6:00PM'`).
 It passes that string value to `parseTime()` which then turns the string into an actual JavaScript Date object.
 That Date object is then passed to `xScale()` which converts the date into a visual value.
-That visual value is then used for the `cx` attribute of the current `circle`.
+That visual value is then used for the `cx` attribute of whichever `circle` the callback function has just run on.
 Since each `date` property of the objects in the `runs` array is different, the `circles` have different horizontal locations.

 ## Set dynamic domains

-- At the moment, we're setting arbitrary min/max values for the domains of both distance and date
-- D3 can find the min/max of a data set, so that our graph displays just the data ranges we need:
-- we pass the min/max methods a callback which gets called for each item of data in the array
-    - d3 uses the callback to determine which properties of the datum object to compare for min/max
+At the moment, we're setting arbitrary min/max values for the domains of both distance and date.
+D3 can find the min/max of a data set, so that our graph displays just the data ranges we need.
+All we need to do is pass the min/max methods a callback which gets called for each item of data in the `runs` array.
+D3 uses the callback to determine which properties of the datum object to compare for min/max

 Go to this part of the code: